 We are concerned about biases in the practice adoption data due to the social desirability bias as well as to the Hawthorne effect.
 The fact that we asked about these practices would suggest to our respondents that we thought the adoption of these practices was desirable.
 It seems natural that they were tempted to answer these questions in a manner that would be viewed favorably by us.
 Like our estimates of business performance in 2008, the data on the adoption of practices as of 2008 are relatively reliable because we directly observed the practices on site by visiting the sample enterprises.
 However, the adoption rates in the earlier years can be greatly exaggerated.
-Among the participants, those who achieved higher test scores were likely to adopt the recommended practices.

-Table 5 reports the estimated random-effects and the fixed-effects models of the determination of the business results.
-The random-effects model may be written where the dependent variable $y{it}$ is the outcome (i.e., sales revenue, value added, and gross profit) of enterprise i in year t, $P_i$ is a dummy variable indicating whether or not the owner of enterprise i participated in our training program, Year08 is the year dummy for 2008, $X_i$ is a vector of the (time-invariant) characteristics of the owner i, $\lambda_t$ is the year effect, $u_i$ is un observable individual effect, and $\varepsilon{it}$ is an error term.
-The training impact is measured by coefficient $\beta_1$ , the coefficient on the interaction between the participation dummy and the 2008 year dummy.
+Among the participants, those who achieved higher test scores were likely to adopt the recommended practices.6 where the dependent variable y{it} is the outcome (i.e., sales revenue, value added, and gross profit) of enterprise i in year t, P_i is a dummy variable indicating whether or not the owner of enterprise i participated in our training program, Year08 is the year dummy for 2008, X_i is a vector of the (time-invariant) characteristics of the owner i, λ_t is the year effect, u_i is un observable individual effect, and ε{it} is an error term.
+The training impact is measured by coefficient β_1 , the coefficient on the interaction between the participation dummy and the 2008 year dummy.